Research and Creative Interestsgames user research, game UX, social psychology, gender, fandom,

-In addition to her role as a graduate student at IU, Jessica leads the Game Design special interest group affiliated with IU's Center of Excellence for Women in Technology.
-She helps plan and implement a variety of workshops to encourage woman's participation in learning game development skills and software within a supportive community.
-She is also currently serving as the Director of the Media Living Learning Center, a residential community for students interested in media.
+While attending IU, Jessica led the Game Design special interest group affiliated with IU's Center of Excellence for Women in Technology for three years.
+In this role, she executed a variety of workshops to encourage women's participation in game development.
+She previously served as the Director of the Media Living Learning Center, a residential community for students interested in media.

 Jessica has shared her research at the International Communication Association annual conference as well as the National Communication Association annual conference.
 You may view her complete CV here.

 Lynch, T., Tompkins, J. E., van Driel, I., & Fritz, N. (2016).
 Sexy, strong, and secondary: An analysis of female videogame characters from 1983 to 2014.
 Journal of Communication.
 (Impact Factor at time of publication: 3.16).

 Tompkins, J. E. & Lynch, T. (forthcoming).
 The concerns surrounding sexist content in digital games.
 In C. Ferguson (Ed.), Video Game Influences on Aggression, Cognition, and Attention.
 New York: Springer.

 Tompkins, J. E. (2017).
 Heart breakers and life takers: Negotiated readings of military masculinities in Modern Warfare’s fanfiction.
 In N. Garrelts (Ed.), Responding to Call of Duty: Critical Essays on the Game Franchise.
 Jefferson, North Carolina: McFarland & Company Press.